-Community Connections does not require any previous construction or teaching experience, but a positive attitude, a willingness to work together, an open mind and a good sense of humor are important.
+Community Connections does not require any previous experience, but a positive attitude, a willingness to work together, an open mind and a good sense of humor are important.

 Contact: Office of Volunteer Programs and Service Learning